aungthurhahein/aungthurhahein.github.io/_tabs/tech.md

 ### 🗄️ Dropzone 4

 It is a file organizer and convenient file sharing app that makes easier than using Finder.
 Moving files or folders among 2 different location or archiving files takes several steps with finder or terminal.
 It can cut down into a simple drag and drop with [Dropzone 4](https://aptonic.com).
 Check it out.

+### ✍🏼 Better Touch Tool

+If you have a Macbook with touch bar, the OG design from Apple is a waste of the potential what this tiny screen can do.
+This app bundles with [AquaTouch](https://yuuiko.github.io/AQT/index.html) preset opens another world.
+Just try and you will impress.